 As mentioned, another great way to see the best of the best Lombok waterfalls is to book a Lombok waterfall tour online.

-For the northern waterfalls, there is a fairly good deal online which takes you to arguably the most spectacular waterfalls in Lombok; Tiu Kelep and Sendang Gile.
-You can click here to check the prices and book in advance.
+For the northern waterfalls, there is a fairly good deal online which takes you to arguably the most spectacular waterfalls on Lombok; Tiu Kelep and Sendang Gile.

 Waterfalls Not to Visit in the Dry Season